vast-engineering/eslint-config-vast/README.md

 **For server-side projects**

-Create `.eslintrc` file in the root of your project with the following:
+Create `.eslintrc` file in the root of your project with the following config:

 ```javascript
 {